freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 nodes to communicate.
 Every node must configure at least one relay server to be able to communicate with other nodes.

-**stindex** is a binary that runs the Offst index service.
+**stindex** is a binary that runs the Offset index service.
 It is used to index the relationships between nodes and supply routes that can be used to send funds.